NOC-OI/git-novice-old/_episodes/09-conflict.md

 ~~~
 {: .output}

-Now let's have the owner
-make a different change to their copy
+Now let's have the original owner make a different change to their copy
-*without* updating from GitHub:
+*without* pulling from GitHub:

 ~~~
 $ nano places.csv